 When we accept cases involving defect products, we take time to learn all that we need to know about the product and its industry.
 We may consult experts when we review the design and manufacturing process.
 This helps us build strong cases that show liability for our clients, which we can then use to seek fair settlements on their behalf.

 In a product liability claim, there may be multiple parties that are liable.
 Every entity that is involved in the chain of distribution may be potentially liable.
 This includes the designer, manufacturer, distributor, and retailer.
-Our attorneys will work to identify all of the parties that should be named as defendants to your lawsuit so that you might recover all of the compensation to which you are entitled.
+Your product liability attorney will work to identify all of the parties that should be named as defendants to your lawsuit so that you might recover all of the compensation to which you are entitled.

 Contact the Law Offices of Craig L. Cook Today

-At the Law Offices of Craig L. Cook, we offer free consultations so that you can learn more about your potential claim.
+At the Law Offices of Craig L. Cook, we offer free consultations with a product liability attorney so that you can learn more about your potential claim.
 Call us today at 479-783-8000 or contact us online to schedule your appointment.